 They began their estate by planting three plots of Chablis-Bel-Air, Clardy and Rosette-in 1989.
 Of their first harvest in 1994, they kept only 15HL and sold off the rest.
 They were still employed elsewhere, but quit that fall after leasing their Saint-Bris vines: 0.55HA of planted in 1902 and 0.40HA of Sauvignon Blanc planted in 1950.
 For the next three years, they worked their four hectares of vines while tending the vines of other winemakers to make a living.
 In 1996, they planted a large plot in Chitry (the parcel is called "Champagne") with Aligoté and Chardonnay.

 "Rosette" has a more complex soil, and is much harder to work.
 The plot slopes up to a 40% incline, and the vineyard can roughly be separated in three distinct parts: the very top is eroded materials over hard Portlandian rock; the mid-slope is directly over Kimmeridgian marl, which can quickly suffer from drought.
 Finally, the bottom part is rich in dense clay with some limestone, resulting in later ripening.
 They usually do two harvests there, sometimes two weeks apart.
 They consider it their best plot.

-- Please note, we do not process payments online.
+- Please note, we do not ship or process payments online.
 Pay when you pick up or over the phone.